Rafapia/Homelab/docs/1_proxmox.md

 ![](../media/proxmox_cloudinit.png)

-and every time a new VM is made with this template, it will already have the correct linux user created, with our password, and our SSH keys preinstalled; all we have to do is SSH into the machine and start our new project!
+and every time a new VM is made with this template, it will already have the correct Linux user created, with our password, and our SSH keys preinstalled; all we have to do is SSH into the machine and start our new project!

 ### PiHole